oeyoews/tw5/README.md

 - [ ] fix: config float message box
 - [ ] fix: fix mouse hover
 - [ ] bug: notebook reveal mousehover have some bug(part show)
+- [ ] bug: heatmap and calendar have some performance with jump specific tiddler

 ## Broken